It’s OK to come to Wharton and not know what you want to do.

 Throughout the year, Career Services organizes many panels and workshops to help you learn about various careers.
 Hundreds of employers also visit campus each year to hold information sessions to help you learn more about opportunities with their organizations.

-Career Services organizes a variety of career fairs each year including Career Link (opportunities in business), the Policy and Government Career Fair, the International Opportunities Fair, the annual Spring Career Fair, and more.
-Students are also welcome to attend several off-campus career fairs, including the All Ivy Environmental and Sustainable Development Career Fair.
+Career Services organizes a variety of career fairs each year including Career Link (a variety of opportunities), the Policy and Government Career Fair, the Global Career Fair, Start-Up Fair, and more.
+Students are also welcome to attend several off-campus career fairs, including the All Ivy Environmental Career Fair.

 On-Campus Recruiting (OCR)

 During the fall and spring semesters, hundreds of employers conduct interviews on campus for internships and permanent full-time positions through Penn’s On-Campus Recruiting.
-Internship recruiting occurs every spring, and recruiting for full-time positions occurs year-round.
+The majority of employers participating in OCR hire for business-related and technical positions in the financial services, consulting, technology, and engineering industries.

 Mock interviews by job type and industry are available to give students an understanding of what is expected of them during the interview process and help them prepare for the kinds of questions that they should expect from an interviewer.